rxacevedo/rxacevedo-octopress.github.io/source/_posts/2014-02-15-sierpinskis-triangle.markdown

 recursive procedure: **for every one unit of work, we do three units of work.** What constitutes a unit of work in this case?
 Well, the most easily observable thing would be drawing a triangle.
-If we look at the Sierpinski triangle, we can see that there are two types of triangles, the upright (outer) ones, and the inverted (inner) ones.
+If we look at Sierpinski's triangle, we can see that there are two types of triangles, the upright (outer) ones, and the inverted (inner) ones.
 Let's quickly establish how these two types of triangles should be represented in our program: